GertieGer/BioNetworkClustering/README.rst

     only "Louvain" and "GN-modularity" support this option.

 **Returns:**
-A list of list (partition of G).
-Each list represents one community and contains all the nodes that constitute it.
+a partition of G's nodes, represented as a list of lists.
+Each sub-list represents one community and contains all the nodes that constitute it.

 Credits